Are personal trainer roles intriguing to you?

 - Your Own Home Gym

-In apartment complexes, there is a concentrated, diverse group of people available to train.
+Apartment complexes present a concentrated, diverse group of people available to train.

 You can design exercise programs and even boot camps based on residents’ needs.